 - 3 tablespoons brown sugar

 - 6 tablespoons rice vinegar

 - 1 28 oz can crushed tomatoes

-- Take the jars, put in canning pot, and fill with hot water until the jars are covered.
+- Take the jars you are using and put into a canning pot, and fill with hot water until the jars are covered.
 Bring the water to a light boil while preparing the below.

-- Remove the jars from the canning pot, ladle the sauce into the jar wiping the rims clean.
+- Remove the jars one at a time from the canning pot, ladle the sauce into the jar wiping the rims clean.
 Top with a lid, use a pair of oven mitts or a towel to screw the lids on tight.

 - Remove from the water and let cool.